sagnikbanerjee15/Finder/README.md

 git clone https://github.com/sagnikbanerjee15/finder.git
 cd finder
-conda env create -f environment.yml # This will create an environment named finder_conda_env conda activate finder echo "export PATH=\$PATH:$(pwd)" >> ~/.bashrc # Add this path permanently to the bashrc file export PATH=$PATH:$(pwd) cd dep
+conda env create -f environment.yml # This will create an environment named finder_conda_env conda activate finder_conda_env echo "export PATH=\$PATH:$(pwd)" >> ~/.bashrc # Add this path permanently to the bashrc file export PATH=$PATH:$(pwd) cd dep
 ```

 FINDER runs BRAKER2 which depends on GeneMark-ES.
 FINDER also needs GeneMarkS/T to predict coding regions of genes.
 Both GeneMark-ES and GeneMarkS/T are hosted at the University of Georgia website.
 The license prohibits the redistribution of their software, which is why it could not be included in this package.
-Hence, users have to manually download these 2 softwares and place them under the src sub-directory.
+Hence, users have to manually download these 2 softwares and place them under the `dep` sub-directory.
 Please follow the instructions below to download the softwares and the key:

 1. Open a browser of your choice
 2. Go to [this](http://topaz.gatech.edu/GeneMark/license_download.cgi) website